sjagoori/be/week-1&2/readme.md

 ```
 In our index.js we, again, declare our express variables and this time around also declare the router.

-We have to set a `view engine` which is an `EJS` in our case but it can be html if you're not templating.
+We have to set a `view engine` which is an `EJS` in our case but it can be HTML if you're not templating.
 Once that's set we're using `app.use()` to bind anything `/express` to the `indexRouter`.
-The `indexRouter` handles the url and its paramaters or queries from there.
+The `indexRouter` handles the URL and its parameters or queries from there.

 With all that in place, you should be able to display the query by entering /express?query=queryString